danieljbk/MassMail/README.md

 # MassMail
-Send Mass Emails with Personalized Scripts
+Send Emails en Masse with Personalized Scripts.

 ## Rules for Writing the Script: